alvaroserrrano/alvaroserrrano/README.md

 #### Interests
 - Cybersecurity
-- Blockchain Technology
+- Blockchain Technology, DEFI
-- Stock markets
+- Quant algorithmic trading

 <i>Privacy is about people knowing who you are but not knowing what you are doing</i>